OmarNouih/Twitter-Streams/README.md

 There are two ways to test the streams within the application:
 1. Real-time text entry for immediate sentiment analysis.
 2. Use the "Start Streaming Tweets" button to initiate streaming from `twitter_validation.csv`.

+## File Descriptions

+1. **KafkaSpark-Streaming.py**: This script utilizes Spark Structured Streaming to consume tweets from Kafka, perform sentiment analysis using a pre-trained machine learning model, and save the results to MongoDB.

+    - **Structured Streaming with Kafka**: The script sets up a structured streaming process to consume real-time tweets from Kafka topics.
+It integrates Kafka as a source for streaming data, leveraging Spark's structured streaming API for real-time data processing.

+    - **Sentiment Analysis**: After consuming tweets, the script applies sentiment analysis using a pre-trained machine learning model.
+It tokenizes, preprocesses, and transforms the tweets into feature vectors before making sentiment predictions.

+    - **MongoDB Integration**: Results from the sentiment analysis are then stored in MongoDB for further analysis or retrieval by downstream applications.

+2. **KafkaProducer-Streaming.py**: This script collects tweets in real-time using the Twitter API and produces them to a Kafka topic for further processing.

+    - **Producer-Consumer Architecture**: The script serves as a Kafka producer, continuously fetching tweets from the Twitter API and publishing them to a specified Kafka topic.
+It follows the producer-consumer pattern, where it acts as a data source for downstream consumers, such as the KafkaSpark-Streaming.py script.

+    - **Real-Time Data Collection**: Utilizing the Twitter API, the script collects tweets in real-time, ensuring a continuous stream of data for downstream processing.

 ## Project Repository
 The source code is available at _[[GitHub repository link](https://github.com/OmarNouih/Twitter-Streams/)]_.